eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 ### Dependencies

-In order to use snapshot versions add the following to your project's settings.gradle file:
+To use snapshot versions add the following to your project's settings.gradle file:

 ```groovy